 Lisa King grew up in the Lowcountry.
 She received her undergraduate degree from the University of South Carolina and furthered her studies with a master’s degree in computer resources and information management.
 Lisa is employed as a Senior Systems Analyst for Charleston Water Systems.
 Lisa was first appointed to the Charleston County Park & Recreation Commission in 2004.
 She served as Vice Chair from 2005 to 2006, and served as Chair from 2008-2010.
 During her tenure, she also chaired the Finance Committee and the Planning and Development Committee.
 Lisa is actively involved with Delta Sigma Theta Sorority, Inc., where she serves over 46 chapters in SC as the State Coordinator, and serves on a national committee of the international membership organization.
 She is also a chapter officer for The Charleston (SC) Chapter of the Links Inc. Lisa and her husband, John, have two children and one granddaughter.

 Seth Levy was born and raised in Union, New Jersey.
 He attended University of Rochester (B.A.
 1981) and then West Virginia College of Law (J.D.
 1984).
 His early career focused on energy and environmental law.
 He worked for Ebasco Environmental in the late 1980's, a Manhattan law firm in the early 1990's, and then AEGIS Insurance, a captive of the gas and electric utility industries in the mid to late 1990's.
 He retired from law and moved to Mount Pleasant with his wife Heidi and two young children in August of 1998.
 From 1998 to 2015, he owned with his wife Heidi a very successful floor services company called Maxcare Floor Care.
-After Heidi died from cancer in 2015 and with two teenage children, he became a South Carolina lawyer and opened his Law Office in late 2017.
+After Heidi died from cancer in 2015 and with two teenage children, he became a South Carolina lawyer and opened his law office in late 2017, specializing in Estate Planning and Probate Administration.
 He has an office in Mount Pleasant and West Ashley and employs two paralegals and a legal assistant.
-His son Sammy is 26 years old and works for Bain Consulting and his daughter Ellie is 22 years old and attends Brandeis University.
+His son Sammy is 27 years old and lives in San Fransisco and his daughter Ellie is 23 years old and attends Brandeis University.
 Seth lives in the Old Hobcaw section of Mount Pleasant.
 For relaxation, Seth plays old man's basketball and backpacks in the mountains.

 Ronald A. Ravenell graduated from Claflin University in 1970 with a B.A.
 Degree in Social Studies.
 He also earned a Master’ s Degree in Health Care Administration and Human Resources from Webster University, St. Louis, MO.
 After graduation, he enlisted in the United States Navy and served two (2) years on active duty stationed on board the USS Columbus CG-12, Norfolk, Virginia/Roto Spain and four (4) years in the Naval Reserves.
 He was employed at Franklin C. Fetter Family Health Center, Inc., Charleston, SC as a Health Advocate, Administrative Assistant to the Medical Director, and Operations Manager for fifteen (15) years, St. James-Santee Family Health Center, McClellanville, SC as Executive Director for fourteen (14) years, Sea Island Comprehensive Health Care Corporation, Johns Island, SC as Executive Director for three (3) years and returned to Franklin C. Fetter Family Health Center, Inc. for seven (7) years as Executive Director.
 He retired from the health care profession in 2013.
 He is a member of First See Wee Missionary Baptist Church, Awendaw, SC, Prince Hall Lodge No. 46, Free and Accepted Masons, and Beta Kappa Lambda Chapter of Alpha Phi Alpha Fraternity, Inc. He is married to Thelma L. Brown-Ravenell and they are the proud parents of Rhonda Alicia, Dr. Rahn Antonio (Dr. Tamika) and they have two (2) grandsons, Rahn Antonio Jr. (RJ) and Roman Andrew.